Susan Campbell Hall, ground floor

 A detailed description of the policy on dissertation committees is available on the Graduate School’s website.

 Dissertation Registration.
 Registration for Dissertation (603) is allowed only after the candidate has advanced to candidacy.
 Doctoral students must have a minimum of 18 credits of Dissertation (603) to graduate.
-Doctoral students are required to enroll for a minimum of 3 credits of Dissertation (603) in the term prior to and the term of degree completion.
+Doctoral students are required to enroll for a minimum of 3 credits of Dissertation (603) in the term of degree completion and during any other term in which they are utilizing faculty time or university resources.

 Defense of Dissertation.
 Formal, public defense must take place on campus at a date set by the committee chair and approved by the Graduate School.